Shining Light on the Scotogenic Model: Interplay of Colliders and Cosmology: Future Colliders

 A further suppression of the background can be made by utilizing the kinematics of this process.
 In the di-lepton search at CLIC, one can reconstruct the 4-momenta of the two HNLs (denoted by $p_{3,4}^\mu$ in what follows) by using only the initial state energy $\sqrt{s}$ and the known 4-momenta of the two charged leptons ($p_{1,2}^\mu$).
 Four out of these eight unknowns are fixed by 4-momentum conservation, namely $\sum_{i=1}^4 p_i^\mu=\left(\sqrt{s}\,,0\,,0\,,0\right)$.
 Furthermore, imposing that all intermediate and final state particles are on-shell yields (up to combinatorics) the following four relations:

 In total, we end up with a solvable system of equations.
 For separating signal and background events we use that the latter ones typically have different kinematic properties, since the mass of the intermediate particle is for instance set by the $W$ boson mass.
 After requiring that $(i)$ there is a physical solution to the aforementioned equations, i.e. we demand the momenta of the invisible particles to be real valued, and $(ii)$ there is no real valued solution if $m_\pm^2$ and $m_{N_{2,3}}^2$ in \cref{eq:on-shell} get replaced with the W boson and active neutrino mass, respectively, we reach the following effect: The number of signal events typically decreases only by 70\%, whereas background is strongly reduced, at most only a few percent of such events survive this cut.
+In reality, the 4-momenta in \cref{eq:on-shell} are only known to a finite precision.
+So it is crucial to include the finite detector resolution by using the respective \texttt{Delphes} card for the CLIC detector which is based on \cite{Arominski:2018uuz}.
+As such, the simulated $p_T$ values experience a smearing with respect to the detector resolution.

 We wish to stress that the cuts on mSFOS and $M_\text{eff}$ are not optimal for each parameter point since we only used a very simple function of the model parameters.
 Still, the resulting exclusion limits, shown in \cref{fig:CLIC_exclusion}, already indicate the great potential for testing this model setup at CLIC; sensitivity curves both for the ``best case" and the ``worst case" scenario exceed $N_\text{eff}$ limits.
 Interestingly, $\mathcal{S}_1=2$ and $\mathcal{S}_0=5$ curves reach similar limits for these two cases.
 This is a consequence of the aforementioned use of kinematics: Due to the suppression of background events, we find large sensitivity values across the parameter space.
 Although the ``worst case" features fewer event rates due to smaller branching ratios, there is still a sizable sensitivity available.\\